 Of course, the beauty of group buying is that you aren’t obligated to fulfill the orders until the conditions are met!

-Coupon sites like RetailMeNot and FatWallet that document existing coupon codes for various sites are customer’s secret weapons.
+Coupon sites like RetailMeNot that document existing coupon codes for various sites are customer’s secret weapons.
 When purchasing any item online, many consumers immediately keyword search the company and promo code to turn up any existing coupon codes to use.
 When they go looking, why not make sure there is something waiting for them?

 Coupon sites are also great ways to push promotions that you are running, especially to get rid of old stock and closeouts.
 Instead of spending precious ad dollars on promos, you can leverage coupon sites to show these offers instead.